AbbasMerc/AbbasMerc/ReadMe.md

 # 💫 About Me:
-I am currently a final year B. Tech student in Artificial Intelligence and Data Science.<br>Looking to learn new languages and implement those on my projects.<br>I am huge sports nerd so trying to integrate whatever I learn in sports some way or the other
+I am currently a final year B. Tech student in Artificial Intelligence and Data Science.<br>Looking to learn new languages and implement those on my projects.<br>I am huge sports nerd so trying to integrate whatever I learn in sports in some way or the other

 ## 🌐 Socials: